Navigation auf uzh.ch

 Fernanda Hopenhaym

-Co-Executive Director of PODER Latam; Vice-Chairperson of the UN Working Group on Business and Human Rights
+Co-Executive Director of PODER Latam; Chairperson of the UN Working Group on Business and Human Rights

 Fernanda Hopenhaym is a business and human rights specialist.
 She is an expert member of the UN Working Group on Business and Human Rights, representing Latin America and the Caribbean.
-Fernanda has been working on human rights, social and gender justice issues for 25 years, focusing on corporate accountability and financial institutions in the past 15 years.
+Fernanda has worked on human rights, social and gender justice issues for 25 years, focusing on corporate accountability and financial institutions in the past 15 years.
 She has been PODER’s Co-Executive Director since 2018.
-Prior to joining PODER, Fernanda worked with several national and international organizations.
-She also serves in three Boards of Directors and is an advisor to different international organizations.
-Fernanda is a sociologist, specialized in Latin American studies.
+Before joining PODER, Fernanda worked with several national and international organisations.
+She also serves on three Boards of Directors and is an advisor to different international organisations.
+Fernanda is a sociologist who is specialised in Latin American studies.

 Alex Kunze